dotnet/AspNetCore.Docs/aspnetcore/grpc/configuration.md

 [!code-csharp[](~/grpc/configuration/sample/Program.cs?name=snippet&highlight=3-8)]

-Note that client interceptors aren't configured using `GrpcChannelOptions`.
+Note that client interceptors aren't configured with `GrpcChannelOptions`.
 Instead, client interceptors are configured using the `Intercept` extension method with a channel.
 This extension method is in the `Grpc.Core.Interceptors` namespace.

 [!code-csharp[](~/grpc/configuration/sample/Program2.cs?name=snippet&highlight=4)]